-Our Content Explorer tool discovers 1.8 Million new pages every 24 hours while being very picky about the pages that qualify for inclusion.
-The “main” Ahrefs web crawler crawls almost that same amount of brand new pages every minute!
+Our Content Explorer tool discovers 10 million new pages every 24 hours while being very picky about the pages that qualify for inclusion.
+The “main” Ahrefs web crawler crawls that number of pages every two minutes.

-But how much of this content gets any search traffic from Google?
+But how much of this content gets organic traffic from Google?

-We took the entire database from our Content Explorer tool (almost 1 billion pages) and studied how many pages get traffic from organic search and why.
+To find out, we took the entire database from our Content Explorer tool (around 14 billion pages) and studied how many pages get traffic from organic search and why.

-90.88% of all pages in the Content Explorer index get zero traffic from Google, and 4.5% of them get less than ten visits per month.
+96.55% of all pages in our index get zero traffic from Google, and 1.94% get between one and ten monthly visits.

-- A billion pages may seem like a huge number, but it’s not the most accurate representation of the entire web.
-Content Explorer discovers new pages that are shared on social networks.
-Pages are only added to the index if they meet our criteria for inclusion, which ensures that only “good” ones are added (while the internet is bloated with utterly “bad” pages).
-Even compared to the size of Site Explorer’s index—216 Billion pages—our sample size for this study is quite small and somewhat biased towards the “quality side of the web.”
+- ~14 billion pages may seem like a huge number, but it’s not the most accurate representation of the entire web.
+Even compared to the size of Site Explorer’s index of 340.8 billion pages, our sample size for this study is quite small and somewhat biased towards the “quality side of the web.”

-- Our search traffic estimations are not 100% accurate.
-We estimate search traffic based on our database of ~537 million keywords in Site Explorer.
-And even though it’s the largest database of it’s kind, it clearly doesn’t represent all possible search queries that people put into Google (where ~5.5 billion searches happen every day).
-So there’s an excellent chance that a lot of pages are getting search traffic from some super long-tail search queries that are not popular enough to make it into our database.
+- Our search traffic numbers are estimates.
+Even though our database of ~651 million keywords in Site Explorer (where our estimates come from) is arguably the largest database of its kind, it doesn’t contain every possible thing people search for in Google.
+There’s a chance that some of these pages get search traffic from super long-tail keywords that are not popular enough to make it into our database.

-That said, these two “inaccuracies” don’t really change anything in the grand scheme of things — the vast majority of published pages never rank in Google and never get any search traffic.
+That said, these two “inaccuracies” don’t change much in the grand scheme of things: the vast majority of published pages never rank in Google and never get any search traffic.

 But why is this, and how can you be a part of the minority that gets organic search traffic from Google?